fedeval/integrations-challenge/connections/documentation/DEVELOPMENT_PROCESS.md

 ### Payment Ecosystem and Stripe ###

 First of all I tried to understand at a high level what the online payment ecosystem looks like and how does Stripe fit into it.
-The most generic online transaction will involve 5 parties in a 4 corner model where the corners are:
+A generic online transaction will usually involve 5 parties in a 'four-corner' model where the corners are:
 * Cardholder (customer)
 * Issuer (a bank providing the card to the customer)
 * Merchant (accepting payment in exchange of goods/services)
 * Acquirer (a bank enabling the merchant to receive payments)

 At the center of the four corners there are the Card Networks (Visa, Mastercard) through which payment information and funds flow.
+In the case of Amex the model is described 'three-corners' as Amex acts as an issuer and acquirer as well.

 ![Online Payment Flow](https://github.com/fedeval/integrations-challenge/blob/master/connections/documentation/images/online_payment_flow.png?raw=true)